VegaDeftwing/OpGuidesHugoSrc/content/Other/Conlangs/neography.md

 <img src="/fairuse/other/mastefka.webp" style="border-radius:.4em;filter: sepia(40%) hue-rotate(-50deg);">
 </div>

 Of course, if you go looking you'll find many others.
 These vary in their intent.
-Some writing systems aim to be be international, mostly by giving a symbol to every letter in the IPA.
+Some writing systems aim to be international, mostly by giving a symbol to every letter in the IPA.
 Clearly, this comes at the cost of adjustments that best suit any given language.

 <br style="clear: both;">